Code-Institute-Submissions/Finess_Interios/README.md

 ## Technologies

-The main targets of this product are home owners and companies looking to renovate their home or/and Work enviroments.

 ## User Comments

 As a user that navigates I would like to find websites that are friendly to the eye, and are easier to navigate and that takes me straight to the point.